 Question from Indie Berlin, Germany 8/8/2020: Why the name 'Constant Follower'?

 Answer from McAll: I found a vintage pamphlet about Giant Redwood trees in America.
 When settlers first arrived, they couldn’t believe their eyes.
 There was one particularly large tree that had a space inside which the Native American peoples had been using as a shelter for centuries.
 The settlers came in and opened it up as a curiosity shop.
-Anyway, there was a tree called ‘Constant Follower’ – one of the biggest and oldest.
-The name right away signalled something to me about permanence.
-I thought of how each year a new layer is added within the tree, thick or thin depending on the conditions of the year, and how these layers remain throughout it’s life.
-Our years remain with us through life, for good or for bad, and become part of who we are.
+There was a tree called ‘Constant Follower’ – one of the biggest and oldest.
+The name right away said something to me about permanence.
+I thought of how each year a new layer is added in the tree, thick or thin depending on the conditions, and how these layers remain throughout it’s life.
+Our layers follow us through life, for good or for bad, and become part of who we are.

 Answer from McAll: That’s a long one but I can go over and look at what records are in the pile near my turntable.

 James Yorkston – I was a cat from a book - actually on the record player – multiple 10” release.
 Actually I wish artists wouldn’t do that – pretty annoying to turn them… but a lovely record and worth the effort required.
 I’ve been playing a few of James’ songs lately.
 I think he’s a great songwriter.